Hi, I’m Aaron McHugh.

 We decided to envision a new life

 Something beautiful came out of that time – a new vision for our life.
 We built a new house and wrote our values in Sharpie on the walls.
-We bought a ‘74 VW bus called “The Joy Bus” to travel the country with.
+We bought a ‘74 VW bus called “The Joy Bus” to inspire more adventures together.
 We even thought about buying a zoo (maybe next time).

 I quit my job